Cloudxtreme/bash-create-banner/README.md

 #zipper

 Zipper zips each directory into its own archive.
 No options, just zipping.
-Copy zipper.sh into your bi folder, run as `bash zipper.sh` and watch output.
+Copy zipper.sh into your bin folder, run as `bash zipper.sh` and watch output.